gardener/etcd-druid/docs/concepts/etcd-cluster-components.md

 To ensure that etcd pods are not evicted more than its failure tolerance, `etcd-druid` creates a [PodDisruptionBudget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets).

+!!! note
-> **NOTE:** For a single node etcd cluster a `PodDisruptionBudget` will be created, however `pdb.spec.minavailable` is set to 0 effectively disabling it.
+    For a single node etcd cluster a `PodDisruptionBudget` will be created, however `pdb.spec.minavailable` is set to 0 effectively disabling it.

 **Code reference:** [PodDisruptionBudget-Component](https://github.com/gardener/etcd-druid/tree/480213808813c5282b19aff5f3fd6868529e779c/internal/component/poddistruptionbudget)